News / Analysis

 Accompanying Japanese PM Shinzo Abe’s dramatic retirement over the weekend are mixed economic figures, including a 2.8% contraction in retail trade for July YoY but a dramatic improvement in industrial production – an 8% expansion in July MoM.

 The yuan broke its 8-month high after the China Federation of Logistics and Purchasing (CFLP) produced much better-than-expected Manufacturing and Non-Manufacturing PMIs for August (ahead of tomorrow’s Caixin number.
-The latter is up a The unit of price change for bonds (1%), futures (... to 55.2, the former refusing to drop 2 points as expected.
+The latter is up a The unit of price change for bonds (1%), futures (0.01%), shares ($1) and mortgage fees (1% of the p... to 55.2, the former refusing to drop 2 points as expected.

 In New Zealand, business confidence improved somewhat in August but remains negative at 41.8, while Australian private sector credit increased by an excellent 15.2% in Q2.